Bodinayakkanur railway station: History

-Teni Junction railway station was inaugurated in 1909 as a Light railway line (610mm), later that line was closed due to World War I in 1915.
+Theni Junction railway station was inaugurated in 1909 as a Light railway line (610mm), later that line was closed due to World War I in 1915.
 Later Bodinayakkanur railway station was inaugurated together with the Madurai–Bodinayakkanur 90 km branch line in as narrow-gauge railway (762mm) by the Madras Provincial revenue member Norman Marjoribanks.
 Later in 1942, during the Second World War, the line was closed and the tracks were removed.
 After India's Independence, between 1953 and 1954, the track was restored.

 The Madurai–Bodinayakkanur line was sanctioned for gauge conversion, from metre-gauge to broad-gauge.
 It was closed on 1 January 2011, expecting to reopen it by 2012, but due to lack of funds, the project advanced at very slow pace.
 Finally, on 23 January 2020, the first stretch between and Usilampatti (37 km) was inaugurated, after passing the inspection of the Commission of Railway Safety.
 The remaining 53 km Usilampatti–Bodinayakkanur section is expected to reopen in April 2020.

 During 1909 a narrow-gauge railway line was surveyed between Kodaikanal Road railway station to Kumily Lower Camp via Nilakottai, Periyakulam, Theni, Cumbum.
 It had several branch lines in-between Periyakulam to Kodaikanal foothills and theni to Kottagudi.
 Near Kottagudi, the Kundala Valley Railway line's Topslip railway station is present at a distance of 5 km.
 This railway line has never been laid.